LBH5/LBH5/README.md

 ---

 ### About
-Passionate full‑stack developer focused on scalable backend APIs and sleek frontends with .NET Core and JavaScript frameworks, blending solid architecture with hands‑on delivery. [web:18]
+Full‑stack developer focused on scalable backend APIs and sleek frontends with .NET Core and modern JavaScript frameworks, with a growing specialization in Data & BI for decision‑grade insights. [web:11]
-Exploring microservices, CI/CD, DevOps, and AI integrations to ship reliable, maintainable systems with clean code and automation. [web:18]
+Exploring microservices, CI/CD, DevOps, and AI integrations to ship reliable, maintainable systems with clean code and strong automation practices. [web:11]
-Outside code: tech blogging, occasional speaking, and a strong motorsport interest fuel continuous learning and collaboration. [web:18]
+Outside of code: tech blogging, occasional speaking, and a motorsport enthusiasm that fuels continuous learning and collaboration. [web:11]

 ---

 ### Highlights
-- Backend architecture with .NET, Node.js/NestJS, and PostgreSQL/MongoDB for robust, testable services. [web:18]
+- Backend architecture with .NET and Node.js/NestJS; robust testing, caching, and background jobs for performance. [web:11]
-- Frontend with React/Vue, component‑driven UIs, and DX‑focused tooling for maintainability and speed. [web:18]
+- Frontend with React/Vue; component‑driven UIs, accessibility, and DX‑focused tooling for maintainability and speed. [web:11]
-- DevOps with Docker and GitHub Actions for automated testing, builds, and deployments. [web:18]
+- Data & BI: Power BI modeling with DAX; ETL orchestration with dbt/Airflow; analytics with Pandas/NumPy/Seaborn and R. [web:11]

 ---